The Impact of Video Games, Music, TV Shows, and Movies on Mental Health | MENTAL HEALTH AND MASS MEDIA

 - Sad music and depression

-Additionally, one might feel nostalgic and get sadder when a song brings forth memories of better times, reminds them of things they have lost or past traumatic events.
+Additionally, one might feel nostalgic and get sadder when a song brings forth memories of better times or when it reminds them of things they have lost and past traumatic events.
 This could result in suicidal thoughts or rumination which could make them get stuck dwelling on things that happened in past.

 According to studies, people who listen to music often, say 3-4 hours/day, have a higher probability of developing depression than those who do not.

-TV shows, movies, music, and video games are a great source of entertainment and have numerous benefits.
-However, due to its far reach, mass media can influence how one feels about themselves, thinks, and behaves.
-You should be careful with the amount and type of content you consume to protect your mental health.
+TV shows, movies, music, and video games are great sources of entertainment and have numerous benefits.
+However, due to its far reach, mass media can influence how one feels about themselves, and how they think or behave.
+You should, therefore, be careful with the amount and type of content you consume to protect your mental health.

 Do you know any movies or TV shows that depict mental health disorders accurately?
 If you do, please share in the comment section.